timohyva/AB_PhaseTransition/README.md

     Module-SCCO-V0*, Module-SC-Beta-V0*, Module-SCC-bB-V0*
 </p>

 [SCCO](https://github.com/timohyva/AB_PhaseTransition/blob/master/Module_SCCO_V02.py) offers an object, which directly talks with strong coupling data sheet and generates required SC corrected data.
 The calling requirments is set as coming from [SC-Beta](https://github.com/timohyva/AB_PhaseTransition/blob/master/Module_SC_Beta_V03.py).
 This module provides the interfaces, though which the pre-indices, the dimensionless munerical values of SC data and the characteristic dimensional qualities (e.g., Tc, N(0), Kb * Tc, V_{Fermi} and coherent length) can be independently called as object attributes.
 It allows most of interested qualities in Helium-3 can be called though the handy module [SCC-bB](https://github.com/timohyva/AB_PhaseTransition/blob/master/Module_SCC_bB_V00.py).
-For the detailed informations about how these features are implemented, please read the heads comments of module files and How To Use)
+For the detailed informations about how these features are implemented, please read the head comments of module files and How To Use)

 (* The implement of physics introduced by confiment geometry will be considered/developed late *)